The Ohio State University

 Interest will be capitalized until repayment begins.
 If a deferment is chosen, your parent will be sent a quarterly interest statement and will have the option of paying the interest as it accrues during the deferment period.
 Your parent may be allowed up to thirty years for repayment.
 Borrowers of the Parent PLUS Loan are charged an origination fee of four percent (4.292%), which will be subtracted from the loan before disbursement.

 For more information about borrowing limits, repayment plans, and interest rates, go to the U.S. Department of Education's web page about Parent PLUS Loans at studentaid.ed.gov.

 Your parent borrower has the right to cancel all or part of your federal loan disbursement within 14 days of official notification that loan funds have credited to your university account, or before the first day of classes, whichever occurs last.
 For Parent PLUS Loans, official notification occurs with the posting of the loan to the student’s university account.
 See complete loan cancellation procedures.

 In order to receive a Parent PLUS Loan award, your parent borrower must complete all of the application procedures outlined above.

 A credit check is required of the borrower each time a Parent PLUS Loan is requested.
 Ohio State will be notified of the results of the credit check.
 Your parent will also receive notification from the federal processor.

-The same parent borrower who completed and signed the Parent PLUS Form must sign an Electronic Master Promissory Note, available at the electronic MPN website, using the individual PIN number previously assigned.
+The same parent borrower who completed and signed the Parent PLUS Form must sign an Electronic Master Promissory Note, available at the electronic MPN website.
 Once these requirements have been successfully completed, the Parent PLUS Loan funds will credit to your account provided you are enrolled at least half time and are otherwise eligible to received federal financial aid.